joshmaxsilverman/joshmaxsilverman.github.io/_posts/2025-01-25-lilypads-fiddler.md

 >
 >Whenever you are on pad $k$, you will hop to pad $(k−1)$ with probability $1/k$, and you will hop to pad $(k+1)$ with probability $(k−1)/k$.
 >
->Now, what is the probability that you will ultimately make it to pad $1$?
+>What is the probability that you will ultimately make it to pad $1$?

 <!--more-->